laiky2506/ace_resource/README.md

 A clustering test of your choice (unsupervised learning), to determine the distinctive number of formulations present in the dataset.

 ### Introduction
-K-means clustering unsupervised machine learning algorithm has been used to determine the distinctive number of formulation present in the dataset.
-Steps for finding the solution as follow:
+K-means clustering unsupervised machine learning algorithm has been used to determine the distinctive number of formulations present in the dataset.
+The steps for finding the solution are as follow:

-1. Perform K-means clustering n_clusters=1 to n_clusters=20 to determine the distortion of the inertia, and plot them into a elbow curve.
-Approximate the n_cluster range where the elbow located.
+1. Perform K-means clustering n_clusters=1 to n_clusters=20 to determine the distortion of the inertia, and plot them into an elbow curve.
+Approximate the n_cluster range where the elbow is located.
 2. With the range determined from above, perform K-means clustering again with n_cluster equal to the range.
-Silhoutte analysis has been performed on the cluster with n_cluster of the range.
+Silhouette analysis has been performed on the cluster with n_cluster of the range.
-3. The distinctive number of formulations is equal to the n_cluster with the peak Silhoutte score.
+3. The distinctive number of formulations is equal to the n_cluster with the peak Silhouette score.

 ### STEP 1: The Elbow Curve